The Ritual of Deep Sleep

 beyond the dictates of your biological clock.

 Late into the moon’s night, you read.
 You watch TV.
-You keep your

-lighted consciousness humming.
-Then, weary, you collapse.
+you collapse.
 Possibly you

-wind up the clock and/or set the timer to wake up.
-After all, you don’t
+that, you wind up the clock and/or set the timer to wake

 want to sleep too long!
-But, How long is too long?
+But, how long is too long?
 A millennium?

-Possibly it is a bit romantic to say
+Possibly it is a bit romantic to

 to sleep.
-But let’s look at a core Western monastic practice.
+But let’s look at a core Western monastic

 This is something you should pay attention to and value.
-The monks created
+The

 Divine Hours for every hour of the day.
-There remains
+There

-a sleep preparation hour, called Compline.
+remains a sleep preparation hour, called Compline.

 Many Earthfolk who were monks prayed, “Be sober, be watchful!